ev3rywh3re/vagrant-swamp/README.md

 10. Now I follow the wp-config.php and other procedures for enabling multisite.
 This is a multi-step process which requires manual editing of the wp-config.php and .htaccess files.

 The goal is to have a clean /sites/dev/ folder with WordPress core residing in /sites/dev/wp/ while themes, plugins, and uploads reside in /sites/dev/wp-content/.
 This configuration makes it easy to maintain WordPress and other additional plugins, themes, and user uploads separately.

+##Notes and Issues##

+1. MacOS issues with hostsupdater.
+Some utilities that modify the /etc/hosts file may modify the files ACL permissions.
+I noticed this issue with Gas Mask.
+In some cases you may need to remove these ACL modifictions using the following command in the terminal.app `# sudo chmod -R -N /etc/hosts`